bmewburn/vscode-intelephense/README.md

     For example: `files.associations: { "*.module": "php" }`.
 3. Optionally purchase and enter your [licence key](https://intelephense.com) by either:
-    * Clicking the `Enter Key` action of the start notification.
-OR
     * Opening the command pallete -- `ctrl + shift + p` -- and searching for `Enter licence key`.
 OR
     * Opening your **user** settings and entering it into `intelephense.licenceKey`.